iconify/documentation/documents/pages/implementations/react/index.md

 import { Icon } from '@iconify/react';

 // Import icon data
-// You can import icon with any name instead of 'home'
+// You can use any variable name instead of 'home'
 // because exports are not named import home from '@iconify/icons-mdi-light/home';
 ```